-Well, I took the CONN from one of the other junior officers and not two minutes after I did, two very bad things happened.
-One I waited a little bit too long to speed up when we were falling back and two I ordered a left course change instead of a right course change and no one was paying attention to me so no one caught it, not even myself and I had been up there on the Conn for about 6 times previously.
+I took the CONN from one of the other junior officers while we were alongside the oiler, and not two minutes after I did, two very bad things happened.
+One I waited a little bit too long to speed up when we were falling back and two I ordered a left course change instead of a right course change and no one was paying attention to me so no one caught it, not even myself and I had been up there on the Conn during an UNREP about 6 times previously.

 That .5 degree course change in the wrong direction was not good.
 As we sped up the ship to regain position, the pocket of water between us and the oiler since we are only 160ft. away pushed us out just from the dynamics of it.
 And when I gave a left order instead of a right to come back, we got pushed out really far.
 So far in fact that the fuel lines popped out with a loud pop.
 I was just watching it happen and everyone started screaming.
 The captain jumped out of his seat and got really close to me and started giving me orders.
 I followed all of them promptly but I was really shocked with the events.

 My hand was clutching the phone that I was yelling into, and I was gripping it so tightly my hand was actually asleep and cramping and I couldn’t even move it.
 These are the no shit moments when you make it or break it.
-My only consolance was that the captain did not fire me and allowed me to finish conning till we broke away although we never were able to regain fuel at that station.
+My only consolance was that the captain did not fire me and allowed me to finish conning till we broke away although we never were able to regain fuel at one of the stations.

 Some of the gages cracked and the pressure was very high so they couldn’t bring the lines back across.
 At the debreif afterwards I told everyone it was my fault that we had lost the fuel lines and about the screw up I had made.
 It was very hard since normally I do a pretty good job, but I mean when you screw up you must fess up.
 I had watch after that and the captain came up to the bridge and asked to speak to me on the bridge wing.
 I was freaking out because I had a very bad feeling I was going to get yelled at.
 It was quite the opposite actually.

 He told me that he has not lost any confidence in my ability.
 He said the conning coach screwed up too because he did not have his full undivided attention on me as I was conning.
-He finally said that he has done a laundry list of things in his naval career that are horrible and I should think about what happened today because it wasn’t good, but I should get over it and move on, because that’s all I can do.
-So encouraging in fact that I lost no sleep that night.
+He finally said that he has done a laundry list of things in his naval career that match what I did today and I should think about what happened because it wasn’t good, but I should get over it and move on, because that’s all I can do.
+So encouraging in fact, that I lost no sleep that night.
 It was a HUGE lesson learned though.
 I don’t ever want to mess up an UNREP again.